cmsc389T-spring22/Team1/Projects/P3/Team1_README.md

 ### move()
 * **Description:** This function uses the get_valid_moves function to find the possible locations that a ghost can move to from its current location and chooses to move in one of those directions.
+It will return true if the move was successful, false otherwise.

 * **TestGhostMove:**